Is Troop 6000 still meeting during the COVID-19 pandemic?

 - Delivering a “Welcome Home Basket” with items like shampoo, soap, pillows, and blankets, to ease the transition to their new homes.

-- Connecting families to a local troop where girls can continue their Girl Scout experience.
+- Connecting families to a local troop where Girl Scouts can continue their experience.

-- Continuing to provide needs-based financial aid for up to three years.
+- Continuing to provide need-based financial aid for up to three years.

-- Continuing to invite Troop 6000 girls to community events to stay connected to friends and the vibrant and supportive community they’ve built and nurtured.
+- Continuing to invite Troop 6000 Girl Scouts to community events to stay connected to friends and the vibrant and supportive community they’ve built and nurtured.

 Why do members of Troop 6000 sell Girl Scout Cookies?